Andrew-Jones657/andrew-jones657.github.io/tutorials/KYLidarImagery.md

 </div>

 <figure>
 <figcaption> Figure 4.
-LAS Data from a Distance and LAS Data up close. </figcaption>
+LAS Data from a Distance and LAS Data up close </figcaption>
 </figure> <br>

 <p> To use this LAS data with elevation and raster functions, it needs to be transformed into a proper LAS dataset.
 Lookup "Create LAS Dataset" in the toolbox.
 Input the LAS data -- the rest of the options can be left as default.
 As a side note, if you had multiple LAS files, they could be input and turned into one large LAS dataset.
 Technically we could create a LAS dataset for all of downtown Bowling Green -- it would just be time consuming to do so.
 Create the LAS Dataset (Figure 5). </p> <br>